openframeworks/ofBook/18_version_control_with_git/chapter.md

     HEAD is now at 68d2674 Add background switching

 You can consult the tree view again to see that the merge commit has disappeared, and `master` is back at "Add background switching".
+Now, let's try to make a merge fail.

+#### Merge conflicts

+Git is pretty smart when merging branches together, but sometimes (typically when the same line of code was edited differently in both branches) it does not know how to merge properly, which will result in a **merge conflict**.
+It's up to us to resolve a merge conflict manually.

 Now, let's create a commit which will create a conflict.
 We just add a second output line after the "Hello world" statement.
 Since in the `celebration` branch, another statement was *also* added right after "Hello world", Git will not know how to correctly resolve this.